Deatho0ne/IdleChampScripts/README.md

 	 - This is why you see Deekin has his Ult, he does not need it at all

   - If you go the ult route Havilar is going to be a pain in the neck  to make sure you get it right

+  - Animehimo has added a few failsafes and speed potion usage

+    - I have tested this at the lowest end, but the code seems sound

 ![Diretory for Mad Wizard](https://github.com/Deatho0ne/IdleChamp-Deatho0ne/blob/master/ImagesForReadme/NonePatronsNoUltsFormation.PNG)